duplode/duplode.github.io/src/posts/every-distributive-is-representable.md

-On a final note, there is a [reworking of `Representable`]( https://github.com/ekmett/distributive/blob/117377d7ba38efc5b115169b565dfb80de8ad407/src/Data/Rep/Internal.hs) being developed as part of a future release of the *distributive* package.
-When it lands, will unify all the presentations of the concept we have seen here into a single, more versatile class.
-I plan to write a follow-up post on how that will happen.
+On a final note, there is a [reworking of `Representable`]( https://github.com/ekmett/distributive/blob/117377d7ba38efc5b115169b565dfb80de8ad407/src/Data/Rep/Internal.hs) being developed which is meant to be the core of a future release of the *distributive* package.
+It aims at unifing all the presentations of distributive functors we have seen here into a single class that fits equally well the various use cases.
+I plan to write a follow-up post on how that is to happen.